utexas-bwi/bwi_lab/bwi_local/README.rst

     -k  keep the compressed files after uploading"
     -n  dry run, only prints bag info for the selected files -u  upload only, do not compress
+    -w  number of seconds to wait before starting

 Example
 '''''''